dltoth/UPnPLib/README.md

 3. Allow query to see if root devices are still available on the network and
 4. Find instances of a specific Device (or Service) type on the network

-To this end two custom headers are added; a Search Target header, ST.LEELANAUSOFTWARE.COM for SSDP search, and a device description header, DESC.LEELANAUSOFTWARECO.COM for search responses (both described below).
+To this end two custom headers are added; a Search Target header, `ST.LEELANAUSOFTWARE.COM` for SSDP search, and a device description header, `DESC.LEELANAUSOFTWARECO.COM` for search responses (both described below).

-<b><i>Important Note:</i></b> Search requests without ST.LEELANAUSOFTWARE.COM, and responses without DESC.LEELANAUSOFTWARECO.COM are silently ignored
+**Important Note:** Search requests without `ST.LEELANAUSOFTWARE.COM`, and responses without `DESC.LEELANAUSOFTWARECO.COM` are silently ignored

 This abreviated protocol does not advertise on startup or shutdown, thus avoiding a flurry of unnecessary UPnP activiy.
 Devices respond ONLY to specific queries, and ignore all other SSDP requests.